Skip to content

 • Use Load Balancer in front.
 In that case security configuration would be much smoother and more advanced.
 While it's still possible to terminate ssl connection and configure security specific headers in a faceapi container, let the service do the job it was created for-process request.
 The rest should be processed by the load balancer.

-• Implement authorization, for example via Nginx and a plugin.
+• Implement authorization, for example via nginx and a plugin.

 HTTPS